Princess Irene of Greece and Denmark

-Princess Irene of Greece and Denmark (Ειρήνη, romanized: Iríni; born 11 May 1942) is the youngest child and second daughter of King Paul of the Hellenes and his wife, Queen Frederica.
-She is the younger sister of Queen Sofía of Spain and the late King Constantine II of the Hellenes.
-She is also the great-granddaughter of Wilhelm II, German Emperor, who was the first grandson of Queen Victoria.
+Princess Irene of Greece and Denmark (Ειρήνη, romanized: Iríni; 11 May 1942 – 15 January 2026) was the youngest child and second daughter of King Paul of Greece and his wife, Queen Frederica.
+She was the younger sister of Queen Sofía of Spain and King Constantine II of Greece.
+In the 1960s, she briefly had a career as a professional pianist.
+From 1981 until her death, Irene lived permanently in Spain, becoming a part of the wider Spanish royal family as Queen Sofía's sister, to whose family she remained very close.
+In 2018, she renounced her Greek citizenship and obtained Spanish nationality.

-Biography
+Early life

-Irene was born in Cape Town, South Africa, where her parents were living in exile, on 11 May 1942.
-She was christened at her parents' Claremont home by the Metropolitan of the Holy Archdiocese of Good Hope.
-She had ten godparents, including General Jan Smuts, Princess Katherine of Greece and Denmark (her paternal aunt), King George II of the Hellenes (her paternal uncle), Queen Mary of the United Kingdom, and the Duchess of Kent (her paternal first cousin once removed).
-She was a pupil of concert pianist Gina Bachauer and, for a while, she was a professional concert pianist herself.
+Irene was born on 11 May 1942 in Cape Town, Union of South Africa, where her parents were living in exile because of the German invasion of Greece during the Second World War.
+She was the younger daughter of Paul, Crown Prince of Greece (later King Paul), and his wife Frederica of Hanover.
+She was christened three weeks after her birth at her parents' Claremont rented home by the Metropolitan of the Holy Archdiocese of Johannesburg and Pretoria and was named after her paternal aunt Princess Irene, Duchess of Aosta.
+She had ten godparents, including General Jan Smuts, Lady Katherine Brandram (her paternal aunt), King George II of Greece (her paternal uncle), Queen Mary of the United Kingdom, and the Duchess of Kent (her paternal first cousin once removed).